 Thinking about a career in teaching?
 Whether you’re interested in early childhood, elementary, secondary or special education, UMA either offers courses directly or works with other campuses to help you achieve your goals.
+Education courses are offered in multiple modalities including face to face, ITV, videoconference, and online.

 Pathways offered: UMA provides pathways to Maine teacher certification in Early Childhood Education (B-5), Early Elementary (K-3), Elementary Education (K-8), Secondary Education (7-12), and Special Education (K-12).
-The pathways to teacher certification involve courses, portfolio construction, three separate licensure exams, field observation, and student teaching.
+The pathways to teacher certification involve courses, portfolio construction, licensure exams, field observation, and student teaching.

 Like us on Facebook to receive updates on pathways, MDOE certification rules, education news, events, teaching tips, and current research.